falcosecurity/falco-website/content/docs/installation.md

 k8s-using-daemonset$ cp ../../rules/k8s_audit_rules.yaml k8s-with-rbac/falco-config/
 ```

-5. Any custom rules for your environment can be added to into the `falco_rules.local.yaml` file and they will be picked up by Falco at start time.
+5. Add the custom rules for your environment to the `falco_rules.local.yaml` file and they will be picked up by Falco at start time.
 You can also modify the `falco.yaml` file to change any [configuration options](configuration/) required for your deployment.
-Create the configmap with the below command.
+Create the configMap as follows:
 ```shell
 kubectl create configmap falco-config --from-file=k8s-with-rbac/falco-config
 ```

-6. With the dependencies of the configmap created, the daemonset can now be created.
+6. With the dependencies of the configMap created, you can now create the DaemonSet.
 ```shell
 kubectl apply -f k8s-with-rbac/falco-daemonset-configmap.yaml
 ```

-7. In order to confirm that Falco started correctly.
-You can check the status of the Falco pods by checking the logs.
+7. Verify Falco started correctly.
+To do so, check the status of the Falco pods in the corresponding log files.
 ```shell
 kubectl logs -l app=falco
 ```

 ### Minkube

 The easiest way to use Falco on Kubernetes in a local environment is on [Minikube](https://kubernetes.io/docs/tutorials/hello-minikube/).
-Both the Kubernetes YAML manifests, and the Helm chart are regularly tested with Minikube.
+Both the Kubernetes YAML manifests and the Helm chart are regularly tested with Minikube.

 #### Minikube Kernel Module